HighlanderLab/tree_seq_pipeline/README.md

 cd tree_seq_pipeline

 # Create a config file for you dataset.
 You can use `Snakemake/config/beetest.yaml` as a template.
-- change o_dir (the place where to create the out put folder)to a location in your workspace
+- change o_dir to a location in your workspace (this is the place where the output folder is going to be created)
 - change vcf_dir to the folder where your input vcfs are stored (and ancestral inference input, if required)
 - all other paths are relative to vcf_dir
 - change meta to the (relative) path where your metafile is stored